mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-Finally, let's glue everything together in a new suspending function running the two previous function in two dedicated coroutines.
+Finally, let's glue everything together in a new suspending function running the two previous functions in two dedicated coroutines.
 To be sure that to see the effect of the cooperative scheduling, we limit the thread pool executing the coroutines to a single thread:

 ```kotlin
 @OptIn(ExperimentalCoroutinesApi::class)